 I normally muscle test to find the weak areas of the body when I take the case.
 After I study the case and choose a remedy, I test them with the remedy I have chosen.
 Sometimes when I am testing to find the weak areas of the body, I will test them with a remedy that I think will make them weak, especially if they are skeptical.
 I test the remedy on their strong areas, and it makes them very weak.
 If there is a remedy I think may be good for them, I may have them hold it on their weak areas just to show them the difference.
 But I normally study the case and use the muscle testing to confirm my choice of remedies.
-There are too many remedies to test each one!

 I love testing big macho young men!
 They can’t believe that a little old lady can make their arm fall so easily when they put their other hand on (for example) their liver area (which often tests weak) or an area where they have a bruise or an old injury.
-Normally, there is no way I could pull that arm down even if I hung from it, but give them a container of a remedy they don’t need, or have them touch a weak area of their body, and they are instant wimps!
+Normally, there is no way I could pull that arm down even if I hung from it, but give them a vial of a remedy they don’t need, or have them touch a weak area of their body, and they are instant wimps!
 The looks on their faces are wondrous to behold!
 Usually they just look bewildered and ask me to do that again because they can’t believe it really happened!
-Then they want to know “Why?”, “How did you do that?”.
+Then they want to know “Why?”, “How did you do that?”

 Once I asked a man who was waiting for his wife to come and see how to muscle test, so he could help his wife to be tested at home.
 I usually like to muscle test relatives, so they get an idea what is happening and will be better able to test other family members.
 I knew this man was very ill and on kidney dialysis a couple of times a week.
 His wife had told me how sick he was and so I expected him to be weak on most of the test areas.
 You can imagine my astonishment when I began to test him and every point was strong!
 I knew that couldn’t be right.
 And then I noticed he was wearing a large stone on a chain around his neck.
 I told him that the stone might be affecting the muscle testing.
 He looked a bit surprised and then told me that he was wearing the stone as it was supposed to help eliminate toxins from his body.
 As a matter of fact, he added, the lady he had consulted had given him these other stones to help him as well.
 With that, he emptied his pockets of about 6 other large stones.
 After unloading his treasures, I again muscle tested him, and just as I had thought, he was indeed weak on most points.
 I told him that the woman’s choice of rocks seemed to be very good for him, and he agreed as he loaded them all back into his pockets.